4GeeksAcademy/javascript-functions-exercises-tutorial/exercises/00-Welcome/README.md

-# Welcome to Javascript Function Exercises!
+# Welcome to JavaScript Function Exercises!

 We are very excited to have you here! 🎉 😂